Krein-Feller operators on Riemannian manifolds: compactness of embedding and Hodge's theorem: Introduction

-In this paper, we consider the problem on a complete oriented smooth Riemannian $n$-manifold.
-Our first goal is to define a Dirichlet Laplacian $\Delta_\mu$ on a Riemannian manifold related to a compactly supported measure $\mu$, in an effort to lay a foundation for studying spectral theory, spectral dimension function, heat kernel, etc., on Riemannian manifolds.
-Our second goal is to prove an analog of Hodge's theorem for $\Delta_\mu$ acting on functions, which states that under the assumption that $\underline{\dim}_{\infty}(\mu)>n-2$, there exists an orthonormal basis of $L^2(\Omega,\mu)$ consisting of eigenfunctions of $\Delta_\mu$, the eigenspaces are finite dimensional, and the eigenvalues of $-\Delta_\mu$ are real, countable, and increasing to infinity.
+In this paper, we let $M$ be a complete oriented smooth Riemannian $n$-manifold supporting a measure $\mu$ with ${\rm supp}(\mu)\subseteq\Omega\subseteq\overline{\Omega}\subseteq M$, where $\Omega$ is open in $M$.
+Our first goal is to define Kre\u{\i}n-Feller operators $\Delta_{\mu}^D$ and $\Delta_{\mu}^E$ on a Riemannian manifold related to a compactly supported measure $\mu$, in an effort to lay a foundation for studying spectral theory, spectral dimension function, heat kernel, etc., on Riemannian manifolds.
+Our second goal is to prove an analog of Hodge's theorem for $\Delta_{\mu}^D$ (resp. $\Delta_{\mu}^E$) acting on functions, which states that under the assumption that $\underline{\dim}_{\infty}(\mu)>n-2$, there exists an orthonormal basis of $L^2(\Omega,\mu)$ (resp. $L^2(M,\mu)$) consisting of eigenfunctions of $\Delta_\mu^D$ (resp. $\Delta_{\mu}^E$), the eigenspaces are finite dimensional, and the eigenvalues of $\Delta_{\mu}^D$ (resp. $\Delta_{\mu}^E$) are real, countable, and increasing to infinity.
 A main difficulty in the proof lies in generalizing a compact embedding theorem of Maz'ja \cite{Maz'ja_1985} to Riemannian manifolds.
-To obtain such a generalizion, we apply Toponogov's theorem and the Rauch comparison theorem.
+To obtain such a generalization, we apply Toponogov's theorem and the Rauch comparison theorem.
 In addition, the proof also involves the continuity of the sectional curvature, the convergence of Maclaurin series, and properties of the exponential map.
 Our third goal is to generalize the results from the first two goals to measures without compact support.
 A main difficulty in the proof lies again in generalizing a compact embedding theorem of Maz'ja \cite{Maz'ja_1985} to non-compactly supported measures on Riemannian manifolds.
 We need to assume that the manifold is of bounded geometry.
-Our fourth goal is to prove several conditions equivalent to $\underline{\dim}_{\infty}(\mu)>n-2$, where $\mu$ is an invariant measure $\mu$ defined by an iterated function system of contractions on Riemannian manifolds.
-We remark that Kesseb$\ddot{\rm o}$hmer and Niemann \cite{Kessebohmer-Niemann_2022-3} have recently shown that the condition $\underline{\dim}_{\infty}(\mu)>n-2$ is necessary for the validity of Hodge's theorem for functions.
+Our fourth goal is to prove an analog of Hodge's theorem for $\Delta_{\mu}^{D,k}$ and $\Delta_{\mu}^{E,k}$ acting on $k$-forms.
+Moreover, when $\Omega=M$ and $\mu$ is absolutely continuous with a positive density, we generalize the classical Hodge theorem.
+Our fifth goal is to prove several conditions equivalent to $\underline{\dim}_{\infty}(\mu)>n-2$, where $\mu$ is an invariant measure defined by an iterated function system of contractions on Riemannian manifolds.
+We also remark that Kesseb\"ohmer and Niemann \cite{Kessebohmer-Niemann_2022-3} have recently shown that the condition $\underline{\dim}_{\infty}(\mu)>n-2$ is necessary for the validity of Hodge's theorem for functions.